 more expensive systems that claim to have Anti-Scan

-or Code Grabbing Technology can still be defeated,
+or Anti-Code Grabbing Technology were still defeated,

-as demonstrated on this
+as demonstrated on this CBS

 NEWS VIDEO.
 Just ask anyone